 - Avoid using very hot water when showering or bathing, as this can further aggravate dry skin.

 For more detailed advice and treatments, or for expert skincare advice, help and personal service use our online Live Help.

-If you cannot see the link below, either all of our advisors are busy or Live Help is currently not available.
+If you cannot see the link to the right, either all of our advisors are busy or Live Help is currently not available.